How to Use curl

 Step 2: Send the Request

-The response will be shown on the right-hand side, or on the bottom half of the screen, depending on whether you have Postman configured in a vertical or horizontal layout.
+The response will display on the right-hand side, or on the bottom half of the screen, depending on whether you have Postman configured in a vertical or horizontal layout.